-F1: Mercedes’ Antonelli wins in Japan to become youngest F1 leader
+Antonelli of Mercedes wins in Japan to become youngest F1 title leader

 The 19-year-old Mercedes driver’s historic championship accomplishment came after he won his second F1 race in a row.

-Mercedes’ Kimi Antonelli won the Japanese Grand Prix on Sunday for his second straight victory as the 19-year-old Italian became the youngest driver in Formula One history to lead the world championship standings.
+Kimi Antonelli of Mercedes won the Japanese Grand Prix on Sunday for his second straight victory as the 19-year-old Italian became the youngest driver in Formula One history to lead the world championship standings.

-Antonelli took advantage of a mid-race safety car to leapfrog into the lead after a dreadful start from pole position at Suzuka and eventaully led home McLaren’s Oscar Piastri and Ferrari’s Charles Leclerc.
+Antonelli took advantage of a mid-race safety car to leapfrog into the lead after a dreadful start from pole position at Suzuka and eventually led home McLaren’s Oscar Piastri and Ferrari’s Charles Leclerc.

 Recommended Storieslist of 4 items